M-croHard/MacroHard/README.md

 * Manageable data regarding ticket sales.
 * Reliable routes for customers to buy tickets through both online and physical advertisements.
 * Easy cash-out options once the event is over.
+* Options to modify events on short notice.

 Event Customers
 * Easy to search and find events.